-- 3.1.1 Consolidated grants have four categories of staff: academics, core staff, non-core staff, and support staff. - 3.1.2 New posts may be requested in either the core or non-core categories, or a change in categorisation may be requested, so a post assigned as non-core in the 2016 round may now be requested as part of the core group and vice versa.
+- 3.1.1 Consolidated grants have four categories of staff: academics, core staff, non-core staff, and support staff. - 3.1.2 New posts may be requested in either the core or non-core categories, or a change in categorisation may be requested, so a post assigned as non-core in the 2020 round may now be requested as part of the core group and vice versa.
 It is not expected that core posts would represent a high proportion of the non-academic total grant costs. - 3.1.3 Cross-community effort is available to provide support to the whole of the UK nuclear physics community.
 The posts are mostly located in Daresbury Laboratory and at the Universities of Liverpool and Manchester, with cross-community staff in key technology areas for the programme, including target making, technical support, and mechanical, electronics and software engineering.
-Cross community staff support Consolidated Grant themes and PPRP projects.
-Details of the STFC Nuclear Physics Cross Community Team can be found on STFC's Nuclear Physics Group webpage: The Resource allocation following the meeting of 21 November 2018 can also be found on the Nuclear Physics page.
+Cross community staff support Consolidated Grant themes and PPRP reviewed large projects.
+Details of the STFC Nuclear Physics Cross Community Team can be found on STFC's Nuclear Physics Group webpage.

-3.2 Definition of core posts
+3.2 Definition of Core posts

 - 3.2.1 'Core posts' are defined as underpinning support that is, to a great extent, not contingent on the specific details of the group's future programme of work.
 For instance, a nuclear physics group may require an electronics engineer, which they will need regardless of which experiments they are going to run over the grant period.
-Senior research posts may be defined as a core post where their role is essential to the strategic scientific success of the group and they possess critical expertise with skills that would be difficult to replace. - 3.2.2 Ultimately, the grants panels will make judgements on whether a post is core on a case-by-case basis, but the following may be used as a guide.
-Please note that this list is not intended to be exhaustive, nor will all of these categories be applicable to every grants panel. - Expertise in the areas of experimental development and construction; - Software/computing support; - Expertise in the maintenance and operation of experiments; - Engineering and technical expertise, e.g. electronic engineers, mechanical designers.

-- 3.2.3 Pool staff and general secretarial or generic computing support staff are not considered to be core staff. - 3.2.4 Core group infrastructure may also include posts which are needed as cross-community support.
+Senior research posts may be defined as a core post where their role is essential to the strategic scientific success of the group and they possess critical expertise with skills that would be difficult to replace. - 3.2.2 Ultimately, the grants panel will make judgements on whether a post is core on a case-by-case basis, but the following may be used as a guide.
+Please note that this list is not intended to be exhaustive, nor will all of these categories be applicable to every grants panel. - Expertise in the areas of experimental development and construction; - Software/computing support; - Expertise in the maintenance and operation of experiments; - Engineering and technical expertise, e.g. electronic engineers, mechanical designers. - 3.2.3 Pool staff and general secretarial or generic computing support staff are not considered to be core staff. - 3.2.4 Core group infrastructure may also include posts which are needed as cross-community support.
 Such posts are likely to provide engineering and technical expertise, such as electronic engineers, mechanical designers, software support, and target makers.